 The “People-to-People Specific License” was a program started under the administration of President Clinton with the aim of fostering the exchange in between the Cuban and the American citizens.
 During the Bush era, the program was completely stopped, and then it was reinstated by the Obama administration.
 During the Trump administration the Individual People-to-people Cuba Travel has been ended; but the Group People-to-people Cuba Travel has been mantained.

 Our team of USA Cuba travel experts will take care of all the legal paperwork and Cuba travel arrangements for you.
 Read what past travelers say about their experience with us.
 Click here

-Take A Sneak Peak of Cuban Destinations You Will Visit
+Take A Sneak Peak at the Authentic Cuban Destinations You Will Visit

 People to People Cuba Tours Quick Facts & Highlights